-This is another tricky question which the candidates need to be prepared for.
+This is another tricky question that the candidates need to be prepared for.
 Questions like this are frequently asked in an interview.
 If the candidates don't stay prepared for the interview, they might face problems while facing this situation.

 The candidates need to know that, if they get the designation, the hiring manager will call the former co-workers and the candidate's boss, where the candidates need to prove them effective.

-Here the candidates need to be honest and say about all their strengths and weaknesses, which they haven't discussed in the other aspects of the interview.
+Here the candidates need to be honest and talk about all their strengths and weaknesses, which they haven't discussed in the other aspects of the interview.
 The candidates also have to express their traits, which they have skipped in the entire interview.

 These strengths and traits might include their strong points, like their strong work ethic and their weaker areas in work.
-The candidates also have to show their willingness to work in this situation and say about managing projects.
+The candidates also have to show their willingness to work in this situation and talk about managing projects.
 They also have to ensure that they would come up with effective solutions to solve the project's issues.

 11) What can be your contribution to the company?

 Basically, in job interviews, a lot of candidates face this question.
 This can be their chance to stand apart from other candidates.
-Here, the candidates have to say about what things would make them stand apart from other candidates and how they can prove to be an asset for the organization.
+Here, the candidates have to say what things would make them stand apart from other candidates and how they can prove to be an asset to the organization.